 AT A GLANCE: Cited in Jonathan Poston’s The Buildings of Charleston as “one of the oldest surviving Charleston single houses,” it consists of a three-and-a-half story home and carriage house on a small urban lot on lower King Street.

-GARDEN BEFORE AND AFTER: When Monica and Kenneth Seeger moved into the home in 2010, the garden that had been designed by Loutrel Briggs needed some TLC.
-They hired Sheila Wertimer to perform the resuscitation, and Monica got what she had craved: a space that celebrated Briggs’ original layered layout and included statuary Monica had brought from California.
+GARDEN BEFORE AND AFTER: When Monica and Kenneth Seeger moved into the home in 2010, the garden, originally designed by Loutrel Briggs, needed some TLC.
+They hired Sheila Wertimer to perform the resuscitation, and Monica got what she had craved: a space that celebrated Briggs’s original layered layout and included statuary Monica had brought from California.

 BY THE NUMBERS: Technically there are two gardens here, the pleasure garden and a kitchen garden with herbs.